hmcts/pip-frontend/README.md

 [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
 This endpoint is defined in [health.ts](src/main/routes/health.ts) file.
 Make sure you adjust it correctly in your application.
-In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on.
+In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on

 ## License